 What is Induction Crisis?

 If a cloud hangs over new employees when they are out of their comfort zone, are getting used to a new routine, missing old colleagues and potentially wondering whether they have done the right thing.
-This is Induction Crisis!
+This is an Induction Crisis!

-For most of us this doesn’t last long, we embrace the change and our new environment and start to feel more comfortable, but it can be a difficult time.
+For most of us this doesn’t last long, we embrace the change and our new environment and therefore start to feel more comfortable, but it can be a difficult time.